 The test-optional movement continues to gain steam, currently with over 1,000 schools nationwide, including many selective institutions.
 However, it is important to realize that even at these test-optional colleges where standardized tests are not required for admission, they can still play an important role in merit-aid determination.
 While some schools go as far as to publicly pronounce that they do not factor SAT/ACT scores into scholarship decisions, our experience tells us that they still play a significant role in aid decisions at many test-optional schools.

 Your dedication will pay off

-The only thing mastering maneuvering Mario up a series of platforms to depose an oversized ape will get you is a good reputation among a couple dozen socially-awkward grown men.
-However, obsessive dedication to the SAT/ACT, even just for a brief spurt of time, can earn you and your family significant tuition discounts, money that will can impact not only your undergraduate years but your adult years as well.
+The only thing mastering the ability to maneuver Mario up a series of platforms to depose an oversized ape will get you is a good reputation among a couple dozen socially-awkward grown men.
+However, obsessive dedication to the SAT/ACT, even just for a brief spurt of time, can earn you and your family significant tuition discounts, money that can impact not only your undergraduate years but your adult years as well.